Snowflake-Labs/sfguide-agentic-ai-for-asset-management/content_library/global/policy_docs/investment_management_agreement.md

 ## 6. Fee Structure

+### Management Fee

-**Management Fee**: [Specify annual percentage fee applied quarterly]
+[Specify annual percentage fee applied quarterly]

+### Fee Calculation

-**Fee Calculation**: Based on portfolio market value as of quarter-end.
+Based on portfolio market value as of quarter-end.
 Fees calculated quarterly and deducted from portfolio in arrears.

+### Additional Expenses

-**Additional Expenses**: Client responsible for:
+Client responsible for:
 - Custodian fees and transaction costs
 - Fund expense ratios (mutual funds and ETFs)
 - Regulatory fees and assessments